Northwest Fuchsia Society

 Over summer, root weevils can get into containers, eat the roots and kill the plant, indoors or out.

-For slugs-
+For slugs

 Remove them.
-Look for babies as well
+Look for babies and eggs as well

 Get rid of them in whatever manner you prefer.
 There are some good 'slug riddance' products on the market.